-If you are a certified notary signing agent notary, you can add one more checkmark in the “positives” column of being a notary: job security.
-The need for notaries keeps growing, and having a job as a notary means that you’re not going to run out of work anytime soon.
-Let’s take a look at some of the industries in which the need for notaries is growing.
+If you happen to be a certified Notary Signing Agent, you can add one more checkmark in the “positives” column of being a notary: job security.
+The need for notaries continues to grow, and having a job as a notary means that you’re not going to run out of work anytime soon.
+Let’s take a look at some of the industries in which the need for notaries is on the rise…

-Loan signings are one of the most common ways that mobile notaries make their money.
-In fact, 48-percent of full-time notaries report that more than half of their income comes from loan signings and mortgage signing services.
+Loan signings are one of the most common ways that mobile notaries earn an income.
+In fact, full-time notaries report that more than half of their income comes from providing loan and mortgage signings services.

-You won’t be surprised to know that the entire notary industry took a huge hit in 2008 during the housing crisis and the resulting Great Recession.
-From 2008 until 2012, there was a loss of notaries as the industry saw less a need for them due to people being unable, or unwilling, to purchase houses during uncertain times.
-Since 2013, the need for notaries has increased and is approaching pre-recession numbers.
+You won’t be surprised to know that the entire notary industry took a huge hit in 2008 during the housing crisis and subsequent Great Recession.
+From 2008 until 2012, there was a loss of notary work as the industry experienced people being unable, or unwilling, to purchase houses during uncertain times.
+However, since 2013, the need for notaries has increased and is quickly surpassing pre-recession numbers.

 Verifying I-9 Forms

-While I-9 forms do not require official notarization — no stamp is necessary — it only makes sense that a company will hire someone who is familiar with the identification documents required.
+While I-9 forms do not require an official notarization, it only makes sense to hire someone who is familiar with the identification documents required.
 Choosing a notary to work as an “authorized representative” is a no-brainer.

 As you can see, there are some very important industries in which notaries are constantly needed.
-If you are a notary and would like to work with a notary service like National Paralegal & Notary, you can join right here!
+If you are a notary and would like to work with a national notary service like National Paralegal & Notary, you can learn more here!